 If an application does not indicate the election for which absentee ballots are sought, the county auditor or municipal clerk shall mail or deliver only the ballots for the next election occurring after receipt of the application.
 Only one set of ballots may be mailed or delivered to an applicant for any election, except as provided in section 203B.13, subdivision 2, or when a replacement ballot has been requested by the voter for a ballot that has been spoiled or lost in transit.

 Subd.
 4. Registration check.
 Upon receipt of an application for ballots, the county auditor, municipal clerk, or election judge acting pursuant to section 203B.11, who receives the application shall determine whether the applicant is a registered voter.
-If the applicant is not registered to vote, the county auditor, municipal clerk or election judge shall include a voter registration application among the election materials provided to the applicant.
+If the applicant is not registered to vote, the county auditor, municipal clerk or election judge shall include a voter registration card among the election materials provided to the applicant.

 Subd.
 5. Preservation of records.
 An application for absentee ballots shall be dated by the county auditor or municipal clerk when it is received and shall be initialed when absentee ballots are mailed or delivered to the applicant.
 All applications shall be preserved by the county auditor or municipal clerk and arranged according to precincts and the initial letter of the applicant's surname.